 And thanks for this wonderful tidbit to add to my One-sided Double Standard Rules of Marriage collection:

-A couple have a child with severe allergies to peanuts which the mother is very meticulously in charge of defending including fighting with airlines at times about making sure they have a nut free flight with no nut dust left in the plane from previous flights.
+A couple have a child with severe allergies to peanuts.
+The mother is very meticulously in charge of protecting their child, including fighting with airlines at times about making sure they have a nut free flight with no nut dust left in the plane from previous flights.
 I mean she is really up on it and has taken on the job in a serious way.
-And so one night they decide to have Chinese food and he is going to be ordering the food on the phone and she says she wants Kung Pao chicken (which if you don’t know, has peanuts in it).
+So one night they decide to have Chinese food and he is going to be ordering the food on the phone and she says she wants Kung Pao chicken (which if you don’t know, has peanuts in it).

 Husband says to her: Are you sure you want that, it has peanuts?